|

 s, ms

-An interval without a unit is treated as milliseconds.
+An interval without a unit is treated as milliseconds.cnt A positive integer.

 file A file name.